Case Study: Tiny House Trailer Design

 Perimeter

 In a house, the walls hold most of the total weight.
-Certainly the roof, the loft, snow and wind loads, hanging storage, shelves and other forces come to the frame through the walls.
+Certainly wall weight, the roof, the loft, snow and wind loads, hanging storage, shelves and other forces come to the frame through the walls.
 This is why we put a priority on strength for the trailer frame perimeter.
 And, we anchor the walls securely for a truly strong foundation.

 Anchoring